ICI3D/DAIDD/preparation/index.md

 - Upload the PDF version of your 1-slide research pitch to the **_01_pitchSlides_** folder on the DAIDD Participants Team on Microsoft Teams.
 Use the file naming convention **01_SurnameFirstname_pitch.pdf**.
 - Upload the PDF version of your more detailed description of your research to the **_02_reserachInfo_** folder on the DAIDD Participants Team, using the file naming convention **02_SurnameFirstname_info.pdf**.
-- Please contact Faikah if you have any trouble accessing the DAIDD Participants Team or uploading your material.
+- Please contact Faikah if you have any trouble accessing the DAIDD Participants Team or uploading your material.-->

 ### 2. Pre-assigned reading